2022

 2016

-The third edition confirmed its status as the elegant rendezvous of the early autumn attracting some 13 500 visitors to the Chantilly estate, a stable figure compared to 2015.
-The number would certainly have been higher if the weather – cloudy skies and light rain in the morning – had been as clement as in previous years.
-There were eight concept cars in the running for the Concours d’Elegance.
-The E-TENSE DS. made the most of it… The Concours d’Etat attracted once again around one hundred exceptional cars from all over the world.
+The 2016 edition welcomed 13,500 visitors to the Château estate.
+Attendance was stable compared with 2015, and would certainly have been higher had the weather conditions - overcast skies and scattered rain in the morning - been as mild as in previous years.
+Eight concept cars were entered for the Concours d'Elégance, and the DS E-Tense made the most of all of them.
+The Concours d'Etat once again brought together around a hundred exceptional cars, brought in from all over the world for the occasion.

 Best of Show Concours d’Etat